spogdev/ChocolateDuels/README.md

 A modern duels and ffa plugin inspired by popular pvp servers.

 ## Environments
-Currently, as ChocolateDuels is in beta, It supports Bukkit/Paper/Spigot and all paper forks.
+Currently, as ChocolateDuels is in beta, It supports Bukkit/Paper/Spigot and all paper forks that support Bukkit plugins.
 Velocity and Folia support is planned for the future.

 ## Target Features
+- Proxy Support
-- Instancing across velocity backend servers when installed on a proxy
+> Instancing across backend servers from the velocity frontend
-- Map resetting and reloading
+> Map resetting and reloading
-- FFA
 - Parties
+> Party FFA
+> Party split duels
+> Party tournaments
-- Custom per player layouts for each kit
+- Per player layouts for public and custom kits
-- Permission based kit creation
-- Support for multiple SMP plugins such as [Cryo SMP](https://github.com/spogdev/CryoV3)
+- Permissions
+> Kit claiming
+> Kit limits
+> Kit creation
+- Kit claim actions
+- Developer API